 - The Rehabilitation Act and the Americans with Disabilities Act prohibit employers from discriminating against physically or mentally challenged employees who are otherwise qualified for employment.

-Of course, despite these limitations, there are still many good and legal reasons for firing an employee.
+Of course, despite these limitations, there are still many ethical and legal reasons for firing an employee.
 Foremost among these is poor performance.

 You have the right to fire any employee who does not perform satisfactorily on the job.
-Even employment contracts require satisfactory performance or the employee can be terminated.
+Even employment contracts require satisfactory performance, or it could result in the termination of an employee.

-Having said that, however, it’s important to make two critical points:
+However, it’s essential to make two critical points:

-- Before you terminate an employee for poor performance, you should have exhausted all other possibilities, including counseling, training, and progressive discipline.
-Firing without making any effort to help the employee improve would undoubtedly raise a lot of questions about the legitimacy of the termination.
+- First, before you terminate an employee for poor performance, you should have exhausted all other possibilities, including counseling, training, and progressive discipline.
+Firing without making any effort to help the employee improve would undoubtedly raise many questions about the legitimacy of the termination.

-- The second point is that the best protection against a claim of wrongful discharge or discriminatory firing is well-documented performance records that prove a nondiscriminatory and non-retaliatory reason for terminating the employee.
+- Also, the best protection against a claim of wrongful or discriminatory discharge is that it is well-documented to prove a valid reason for termination.

 Think about the employee records you keep and how they could help support a decision to fire an employee.